 Even in winter, the flowers dazzle — climbing aster and the snowy light bulb plant just to name two.
 At just over 4 acres with generous shade from the overhead canopy, the garden feels secluded from the busy St. Petersburg streets right outside.

 Fine architecture can elevate a garden from ornamental to truly awe-inspiring.
-It’s a trick the landscape architects of old in Europe knew well, and it’s been put to good use at Hollis Garden in Lakeland.
+It’s a trick the landscape architects of old Europe knew well, and it’s been put to good use at Hollis Garden in Lakeland.
+Arriving in style via a Lakeland car service makes you appreciate the well-curated blend of nature and structural elegance even more.

 The city is about 40 minutes east of Tampa and worth a visit just to see this charming garden.
 Laid out in careful symmetry close to downtown shops and restaurants, the 1.2 acres are embellished throughout with neoclassical architecture.
 A Tuscan gazebo and curved trellis, facing a central swan fountain, provides the focal point for the space.
 Classical music plays in the background.
 Lake Mirror shimmers in the distance.